11 Pattern Matching

 Richard Feynman

-By 1996, computers had become stronger than GMs.
-With the advent of deep neural networks in 2002, Stockfish15 is way stronger.
-A turning point on our understanding of AI algorithms was AlphaZero and Chess
+By 1996, computers had become stronger than grandmasters.
+With the advent of deep neural networks in 2002, Stockfish 15 is way stronger.
+A turning point on our understanding of AI algorithms was AlphaZero and chess.

 AlphaGo coupled with deep neural networks and Monte Carlo simulation provided a gold standard for chess.
 AlphaZero showed that neural networks can self-learn by competing against itself.
 Neural networks are used to pattern match and interpolate both the policy and value function.
 This implicitly performs “feature selection”.
 Whilst humans have heuristics for features in chess, such as control center, king safety and piece development, AlphaZero “learns” from experience.
 With a goal of maximizing the probability of winning, neural networks have a preference for initiative, speed and momentum and space over minor material such as pawns.
 Thus reviving the old school romantic chess play.